Travel to the UK during Covid-19: What you need to know before you go – KION546

 The UK government regularly reviews the greenlist and there’s also a green watchlist which some countries are put on if they’re at risk of moving from green to amber.
 Click here to view which country is on which list.

 Cruising has now recommenced in the UK, but the cruises departing from British ports are currently only for UK travelers, and are “staycation” trips traversing the UK coastline.
-Numbers are also at reduced capacity and other restrictions are in place.
-See government guidance here.
+See government guidance here and check the specific cruise line for their regulations.

-The UK government has announced that international cruises will be able to recommence from England.
+The UK government has also announced that international cruises will be able to recommence from England.

-British travelers can use the existing NHS health app as a “vaccine passport” to access and demonstrate vaccine records on the app.
-Alternatively, you can request a paper letter with your vaccine status.
+Brits can use the NHS app as an NHS Covid Pass to display vaccination details or recent Covid test results for domestic or international purposes.
+Alternatively, they can request a paper letter with vaccine status.

+The UK government also encourages the use of the separate NHS Covid 19 app in England and Wales — and its equivalents in Scotland and Northern Ireland — in order to check into venues for contact tracing purposes.
+See more below.

 What’s the Covid situation?